-The Appeal Committee may, as a condition of granting the appeal, require the student to make up missed class time or assignments, place the student on probation and require the student to develop an Academic Advising Plan in conjunction with their advisor.
+The Appeal Committee may, as a condition of granting the appeal, require the student to make up assignments and develop an Academic Advising Plan in conjunction with his/her advisor.

 SATISFACTORY ACADEMIC PROGRESS (SAP) APPEALS

 In modular program, SAP appeals must be made within five (5) calendar days of the date the student was notified of the violation.
 In linear programs, SAP appeals must be made by the sixth (6th) calendar day of the subsequent term.